hemerajs/hemera/README.md

 ### NATS Limits & features
 [http://nats.io/documentation/faq/](http://nats.io/documentation/faq/)

-### Are you the only one who use NATS for a microservice architectures?
+### Are you the only one who use NATS for microservice architectures?

 > The simplicity and focus of NATS enables it to deliver superior performance and stability with a lightweight footprint.
 It has the potential of becoming the de-facto transport for microservice architectures and event driven systems in this new era.